flatironinstitute/boxcodes3d/README.md

 system and compiler,  and run ``make install'' in the FMM3D directory followed by ``make install'' in this repository.

-To verify successful installation run ``make test'' or ``make test-dyn''.
+To verify successful installation run ``make test" or ``make test-dyn".
-Note that linking to the shared object in ``make test-dyn'' will require the LD_LIBRARY_PATH in linux to be appropriately set.
+Note that linking to the shared object in ``make test-dyn" will require the LD_LIBRARY_PATH in linux to be appropriately set.

 To see examples of using the volume potential see the examples folder.